Substance Abuse Treatment in Johnson County, IA

 Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program (satp)

-Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp is a rehab center in Johnson County, IA which is located in the 52246 zip code, at 601 Highway 6 West, Unit 116-a.
+Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp is a substance abuse treatment center in Johnson County, Iowa which is located in the 52246 zip code, at 601 Highway 6 West, Unit 116-a.

 Types of Care: